AahrbitX/aahrbitx-revamp/AUTH_PROXY_SETUP.md

 ✅ **Professional Appearance**: No more generic Supabase URLs
 ✅ **Easy Maintenance**: Centralized configuration in `config.ts`
 ✅ **Environment Aware**: Different URLs for dev/prod
-✅ **Complete Solution**: Both signup emails AND verification flow use your domain

-Your users will now have a **completely professional, branded authentication experience**! 🚀
+Your users will now have a professional, branded authentication experience! 🚀

-## 💡 Key Takeaway

-**Don't skip the custom signup** - it's the foundation that makes everything work.
-Without it, users still see Supabase URLs in emails, which defeats the purpose of the proxy solution.